Pokeknight2610/custom-bad-time/readme.md

 # Bad Time Simulator (Sans Fight)
-I am placing all the custom attacks in the files, will try to implement them in the final version
+I am renaming all the files so they all work.
+Email me at micahjh28@sherwoodsd.com with a custom attack if you have a good one